FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Discussion:

-The Relevant Lower Bound is defined only at the end of the search, and so is the Conditional Throughput.
+The Relevant Lower Bound is defined only at the end of the Search, and so is the Conditional Throughput.
-But the algorithm can be applied at any time on any Lower Bound load, so the final Conditional Throughput value may appear sooner than at the end of the search.
+But the algorithm can be applied at any time on any Lower Bound load, so the final Conditional Throughput value may appear sooner than at the end of the Search.

 Informally, the Conditional Throughput should be a typical Trial Forwarding Rate, expected to be seen at the Relevant Lower Bound of the given Search Goal.

-But frequently it is only a conservative estimate thereof, as MLRsearch implementations tend to stop gathering more trials as soon as they confirm the value cannot get worse than this estimate within the Goal Duration Sum.
+But frequently it is only a conservative estimate thereof, as MLRsearch implementations tend to stop measuring more Trials as soon as they confirm the value cannot get worse than this estimate within the Goal Duration Sum.